 Accreditation and Reaccreditation Information

-The completed application will be reviewed by the Fellowship Training Committee (Chair, Co-chair and 2 committee members).
+All data submitted must be from the Academic Year (July 1 - June 30).
+The completed application will be reviewed by the Program Accreditation Committee (Chair, Co-chair and 2 committee members).
 The applicant institution will be notified of the names of the reviewers and are asked to cooperate with the reviewers' requests for additional information if necessary.

-The reviewers will submit a detailed report to the Chair of the Fellowship Training Committee and recommend whether the program meets the requirements for approval, whether additional information is necessary or whether the application should be disapproved.
+The reviewers will submit a detailed report to the Transplant Accreditation & Certification Council and will recommend whether the program meets the requirements for approval, whether additional information is necessary, or whether the application should be disapproved.